sagarrana125/Nexus/README.md

-markdown
 # Nexus

-A personal learning dashboard for Data Science, Machine Learning, and beyond.
-Built with Vue.js, Bootstrap, and a focus on simplicity.
+My personal learning hub for Data Science, Machine Learning, and beyond.
+Built with Vue.js, Bootstrap, and the Insanely Simple philosophy.

 ---

 ## What

-A single place for the resources I'm actively using — courses, a book, and a blog.
+One place for the resources I'm actually using right now — courses, a book, and a blog.
 No clutter.
 No distractions.
 Just learning.

 ---